 All information given here in good faith.
 No responsibility can be taken by use of these figures.

-You can have a play with this great little on-line calculator http://www.pressure-drop.com/Online-Calculator/
+If you are considering pipe sizes and pressure-drops, you can have a play with this great little on-line calculator http://www.pressure-drop.com/Online-Calculator/